nikki-29/Fire-Detection-Using-CNN/Introduction.md

 ## Objective

-aim of this project is to locate the position where fire is present, which will help the authorities take proper measures to avoid any loss.
+Aim of this project is to locate the position where fire is present, which will help the authorities take proper measures to avoid any loss.
 This project aims to build a deep neural network model that will give a goog accuracy in detecting fire.
 This is done using a set of fire and non fire images.